 Have you ever been in a rush to get to someplace?
 Perhaps it’s on the day of an important meeting, or conference, and you’ve spent a good while planning, prepping and getting dressed up for the big day.
 Then once you’re off down the road, you suddenly find yourself at a roadblock.
 You fluster to find another route, but when you do that’s congested too, and there’s no way to go.

 This is often how it feels being an entrepreneur attempting to grow their business.
-I very often encounter aspiring entrepreneurs with brilliant, original ideas who are sure that their pioneering turn will be an overnight success.
+I very often encounter aspiring entrepreneurs with brilliant, original ideas who are sure that their pioneering turn will be an overnight success but often don’t consider their business barriers.

 A long while of encountering my own business barriers gave me considerable experience in handling and overcoming such situations.
 When I began to advise other entrepreneurs on how to do the same, they would notice a sudden surge in success.
 But it wasn’t because the barriers had disappeared – people were just becoming better prepared and more resilient.
 This, in part, prompted me to establish the Entrepreneur Academy London, and chase my vision of 200 entrepreneurs changing their lives through business.